dcunited001/dcunited001.github.io/_posts/2016-07-13-facets-of-greatness-congressional-power-structures.md

 ## Congressional Networks

-- congress (435 reps and 100 senators) as an example of recomposing a set of people into various networks, based on some meeting some functional objective.... better way to word this?
-  - you can divide the senate/house into leadership, administrators & senators/reps.
-    - you can further organize this view via seniority, political influence or on some other dimension
-  - you can organize each house by committee and tie in relationships to committee staff members
-  - construct a network with each congressman's staff
+Between the House and the Senate, there are 435 Representatives and 100 Senators, but this isn't the only way to group these people.
+As I tend to do, I found a mathematic analogy.
+Higher level math is useful because it has so many parallels with real life.
+In fact, to master real life, you have to learn these tools, whether you realize it or not.
+And this is a great example of learning to view your personal networks from several perspectives.

+Members of congressmen and faculty on Capitol Hill can be recomposed into various views, including by officially defined groups like committees and less explicit affiliations.
+The house and senate can be divided into leadership, administrators and general congressmen.
+You can further organize this view via seniority, political influence or on some other dimension.
+These groups can be reorganized into groups that satisfy some functional objective.
+E.G. all senators who have served 12+ years or all representatives who've served 6+ years.
+There's a hierarchy of seniority based on number of terms served and it matters when considering who's going to assume leadership or committee roles.

+You can organize each house by committee and tie in relationships to committee staff members.
+You can construct a network with each congressman's staff to identify strong connections between offices.
+This would help one understand how each office coordinates with others.
+And there has to be some kind of differential, where some offices and faculty members exhibit more influence.
+Understanding who has influence, when they have it and why is critical.
+Perhaps several senators coordinate to handle specific planks of the party's platform, so working with their staff might yield more progress to that end.

-    - and understand how each office coordinates with others
+- working with politicians
-    - there has to be some kind of differential, where some offices and some faculty members exhibit more influence
-      - both toward specific relationships and in general
-    - mapping this out in your head is crucial
+  - they all understand the games that are played
+  - sometimes things just don't work out the way you want

 ## Navigating those networks

-- understanding how to recognize/navigate/assess/prioritize these
-  networks, structures and connections enables you to work smarter, get more done and rise up through the ranks.
-  - as someone who's struggled alot in social situations, it's incredibly frustrating to not be able to see how these things work
-    - if you don't it's very easy to expend a ton of time/energy in the wrong place, basically spinning your wheels.
+Understanding how to recognize, navigate, assess and prioritize these networks, structures and connections enables you to work smarter, get more done and rise up through the ranks.
+As someone who's struggled alot in social situations, it's incredibly frustrating to not intuitively understand how these things work.
+If you don't have a clear understanding of these networks or if you don't have good information, it's very easy to expend a ton of time/energy in the wrong place.
+You're basically spinning your wheels.

-  - that said, it's one thing to notice how these things work and another to be capable of pulling off a coordinated strategy leveraging players from your party and reaching across the aisle
-  - you have to be keenly aware of how other people perceive the system, both those in your party and the opposing party
+That said, it's one thing to notice how these things work and another to be capable of pulling off a coordinated strategy leveraging players from your party and reaching across the aisle.
+You have to be keenly aware of how other people perceive the system.
+That includes those in your party and in opposing parties.

 ## Anticipating Changes in Needs

-- understanding how people's needs are going to change from today to tomorrow to next year. and it introduces yet another dimension of complexity to master.
+This is one of the most powerful tools at your disposal: understanding how people's needs are going to change from today to tomorrow and from next year to next decade.
+This introduces yet another dimension of complexity to master.

-  - if you know that someone wants something very badly today, but probably won't want to expend the political capital on it in a month, then it may or may not be wise to compromise with that person based on their current needs
+If you know that someone wants something very badly today, but probably won't want to expend the political capital on it in a month, then it may or may not be wise to compromise with that person based on their current needs.
+Or maybe so.
+Depends on whether they'd want a refund, so it depends on how you sell it.

-  - similarly, if you need something badly today, you might not need it in a month or a year.  or it might just become less relevant than it seems today.  so bargaining for it might be wise, to ensure that people know you're working towards their interests. yet, if you know that the factors determining that need will change soon, then it could be a waste of energy pursuing that.
+Similarly, if you need something badly today, you might not need it in a month or a year.
+Or it might just become less relevant than it seems today.
+So bargaining for it might be wise, to ensure that people know you're working towards their interests.
+Yet, if you know that the factors determining that need will change soon, then it could be a waste of energy pursuing that.

-  - this is crucial because predicting and understanding this means you aren't slogged down by unnecessary battles and that your effort today is worth at least as much as it is tomorrow.
-    - and a corollary is that by introducing issues you can force the opposing party to divide their energy, or at least draw it towards a more limited range of their platform ... which can help you predict how they are priortizing their issues.
-    - these techniques really can't be understated
+Predicting and understanding is crucial.
+It means you aren't slogged down by unnecessary battles and that your effort today is worth at least as much as it is tomorrow.
+A corollary to this is that by introducing issues you can force the opposing party to divide their energy, or at least draw it towards a more limited range of their platform ... which can help you predict how they are priortizing their issues.
+These techniques really can't be understated.

-  - and everyone wants to look like they're taking part in slaying whatever dragon is rearing it's head at the moment. but is it really worth the energy?
+Everyone wants to look like they're taking part in slaying whatever dragon is rearing it's head that day.
+Is it really worth the energy?

-## Members of the Political Class are Power Brokers
+## Politicians are Power Brokers

 - congressman and faculty operate as power brokers
   - this entails minimizing access to information and power